How to Use Crep Protect Spray: The Dos and Don’ts

 Applying too much spray to your sneakers will not only ruin or change the appearance of your sneakers but will also cause a white film to form over your sneakers.

-And no, we’re not saying that our protective spray can’t be applied to sneakers that contain leather, however, many leather sneakers are naturally waterproof and will only need a small amount of spray that needs to be applied.
+And no, we’re not saying that our protective spray can’t be applied to sneakers that contain leather; however, many leather sneakers are naturally waterproof and will only need a small amount of spray will need to be applied.
 This also means you’ll have more spray for your nylon, suede and canvas sneakers (thank us later).

 Store the spray in direct sunlight